 A basket of mutual funds and ETFs may be fine for some clients, but clients with more complex investment needs may require a broader array of investment vehicles.
 Individual bonds could produce more income for a client with greater tax efficiency than a fixed income fund.
 There are also client customization options and tax-aware trading techniques available within separately and unified managed accounts that simply aren’t possible with mutual funds and ETFs.

 Yes, higher asset levels are often required to leverage these vehicles and maintain diversification, but technology innovations are making UMAs viable in smaller and smaller accounts.
 Ideally, a client can seamlessly shift to a more complex portfolio as their needs evolve.
 If your robo solution only supports mutual funds and ETFs, what’s the process and client experience for someone who begins with the robo offering but then needs to access a broader array of investment options?
+4. Is the advice being provided consistent with your overall practice and the advice you provide to clients directly?

 With the specter of new Department of Labor rules looming, advisors would be wise to carefully scrutinize how a robo will fit into their practices.
 Most robos don’t allow the advisor to adjust the algorithms, investment assumptions, eligible products/securities, or otherwise tailor the portfolios being generated.
 Differing capital market assumptions could lead to the robo tilting toward market sectors you shun.
 Or the robo could be buying into mutual funds or ETFs you are selling.